freelawproject/free.law/content/pages/recap/faq.md

 ### Can I browse or search the archive directly, or do I need to use PACER to see RECAP files?
 Yes!
-You can search and browse the entire RECAP Archive on our website, CourtListener.com:
+You can search and browse the entire RECAP Archive on our website, CourtListener.com, where you'll find the largest open repository of PACER cases and documents in the country.

 <a href="https://www.courtlistener.com/recap/" class="btn btn-primary btn-lg">Visit the RECAP Archive</a>